Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-08.md

 ## Static vs. Dynamic Typing

+### Q: What is a type?

+Data types describe the shape of the data that we're expecting.

+Examples: string, number, boolean, list, object

 ### Q: What is static typing?

 In a statically typed language, variables' types are *static*, meaning that once a variable is set to a type, it cannot be changed.
 Statically typed languages generally check *at compile time* that a variable is being assigned the correct type of data.

 Examples of statically typed languages include Java, C, C++, and Swift.

-Q: Can you use static typing in JS
+Q: Can you use static typing in JS?
 A: Nope.
 TypeScript is another language separate from JS and must be compiled into vanilla JS to be used.

 ### Q: What is dynamic typing?